didaquis/boilerplate-frontend-react-graphql-apollo/README.md

 You can collaborate in multiple ways, of course.
 Let me give you some ideas:
 * Help me with this documentation.
 If you think something it's not clear, open an issue and talk to me!
 * Share this project, mark it as a favorite (⭐️) or make some suggestions
-* Help me to improve the implementation of React or Apollo Client.
+* Help me to improve the implementation of React.
 I'm not an expert!